Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

 1. Add the following sample code to the training script (for example, `train_*.py` file) or online inference script to configure performance data profiling parameters, then start training or online inference.

-    >[!NOTE] Note
+    > [!NOTE]
     >
-    >- For details about the `torch_npu.profiler.profile` API and its parameters in the following sample code, see [Ascend PyTorch Profiler API Description](#ascend-pytorch-profiler-api-description).
+    > - For details about the `torch_npu.profiler.profile` API and its parameters in the following sample code, see [Ascend PyTorch Profiler API Description](#ascend-pytorch-profiler-api-description).
-    >- Two sample code examples are provided below, using different methods to call the `torch_npu.profiler.profile` API.
+    > - Two sample code examples are provided below, using different methods to call the `torch_npu.profiler.profile` API.
 You can choose either one.

     - Example 1: Use the `with` statement to call the `torch_npu.profiler.profile` API to automatically create a profiler, and profile performance data for the code segment within the `with` block.